St. Louis Industrial Plant Accident Lawyer

 What can an injured worker do?

 As we just discussed, industrial accidents are often serious and can cause severe injuries that require extensive treatment and prolonged therapy.
-Some workers may not be able to return to work for a long time and some may never be able to work again in their lifetime.
-This can mean a lot of financial burden to the already stressed family of the injured worker.
-Thankfully, workers compensation covers all the medical expenses and part of wage loss resulting from the work-related injuries.
+Some workers may not be able to return to work for a long time, and some may never be able to work again in their lifetime.
+This can be a huge financial burden to the already stressed family of the injured worker.
+Thankfully, workers compensation covers all the medical expenses and part of the wage loss resulting from the work-related injuries.

-In case the injury is a result of third party negligence such as a defective piece of equipment, you may have a third party claim.
-Speak to experienced an St. Louis Industrial Plant Accident Attorney, who can protect your rights and ensure that you are adequately compensated for your injuries.
+If the injury is a result of third-party negligence, such as a defective piece of equipment, you may have a third-party claim.
+Speak to an experienced St. Louis Industrial Equipment Accident Attorney, who can protect your rights and ensure that you are adequately compensated for your injuries.

 Contact a St. Louis Industrial Plant Accident Lawyer